MicrosoftDocs/OfficeDocs-SharePoint/migration/SP-to-SPOOD-migration-guide.md

 - [Planning your SharePoint hub sites](https://docs.microsoft.com/en-us/sharepoint/planning-hub-sites)

 ### Transforming your Workflow
 In Office 365, **Microsoft Flow** is the product that allows you to easily create and manage workflow.
-As you transition your content to OneDrive and SharePoint online, we highly recommend looking at the workflows you want to keep and recreate into Flows for better integration into the platform.
+As you transition your content to SharePoint online, we highly recommend looking at the workflows you want to keep and recreate into Flows for better integration into the platform.

 For cases where Flow doesn’t accomplish your need, classic workflow will still be supported and available until 2026.
 We recommend taking this in considerations as you plan for your workflow lifetime.

 To learn more:

 - [Get started with Microsoft Flow](https://docs.microsoft.com/en-us/flow/getting-started)

-### What content goes where
-Include in your planning how to make this transition to Office 365 will make for a more collaborative experience for your users.

-Review how you use the content stored in your file shares today.
-Does the file belong to a single user, even though they may share it with others?
-If so, save it in your OneDrive.
-Your OneDrive is private by default, but you can share files with others, which is particularly useful if you aren’t working as a team yet.

-If you’re working on a file or folder intended for team consumption and collaboration, move it to a **shared library** where team members have access by default.
-OneDrive gives you access to all your shared libraries in Microsoft Teams, SharePoint or Outlook.
-When you need a new shared library for team files, you can create on right from OneDrive, add members, and start working together.

 ## Assess and remediate your content